 - Aspirin and blood thinners (Coumadin, Persantine, etc.) need to be stopped one week prior to surgery.
-Talk to the ordering physician for instructions on stopping. - Non-steroidal anti-inflammatory (NSAID) medications/arthritis medicines (such as Advil, Aleve, ibuprofen, Motrin, Clinoril, Indocin, Daypro, naprosyn, Celebrex, Vioxx, etc.) should be stopped two weeks before surgery. - Tylenol products are okay to continue. - Stop the following herbs at least two weeks before surgery: Chrondroitin, Danshen, Feverfew, fish oil, garlic tablets, ginger tablets, Ginko, Ginsen, Quilinggao, Vitamin E and Co Q10. - Bone strengthening medications (Forteo, Fosamax, Reclast, etc) need to be stopped one week before surgery. - Insulin and Prednisone have specific instructions that may need to be adjusted prior to your surgery.
+Talk to the ordering physician for instructions on stopping. - Non-steroidal anti-inflammatory (NSAID) medications/arthritis medicines (such as Advil, Aleve, ibuprofen, Motrin, Clinoril, Indocin, Daypro, naprosyn, Celebrex, Vioxx, etc.) should be stopped two weeks before surgery. - Tylenol products are okay to continue. - Stop the following herbs at least two weeks before surgery: Chrondroitin, Danshen, Feverfew, fish oil, garlic tablets, ginger tablets, Ginko, Ginsen, Quilinggao, Vitamin E and Co Q10. - Insulin and Prednisone have specific instructions that may need to be adjusted prior to your surgery.
 Please let the anesthesiology team know all medications you are on. - Medications for blood pressure, heart and breathing may need to be taken with a small sip of water the morning of surgery.
 During your pre-operative anesthesia appointment, the anesthesia staff will let you know which of these medications, if any, you should take.